Preview: Condors at Eagles, 6:05 p.m.

 HAMMER TIME

-James Hamblin carries a nine-game scoring streak (7g-5a) into action tonight.
-He has 18 points (10g-8a) in his last 18 games.
+Though his nine-game scoring streak ended last night, James Hamblin still leads the Condors in goals in 2026 with 10.
+He has 18 points (10g-8a) in his last 19 games.
 His career high for goals is 21 in 64 games set in 2021-22.
-This season, he has 18 in 43 games.
+This season, he has 18 in 44 games.
 He is third only to Seth Griffith and Josh Currie in goals by a Condor in their AHL era.

 POWERING THROUGH